 The following principles guide the architecture of the Digital Connect API:

-- Client/server relationship between Digital Connect Services and their users – as long as the interface is not altered, this allows for both client side and server side actors to be independently developed and replaced.
+- Client/server relationship between Digital Connect Services and their users – as long as the interface is not altered, this allows for both client-side and server-side actors to be independently developed and replaced.

-- State management on the server side – state management enables greater flexibility since the server will be maintaining, updating, or communicating the session state.
+- State management on the server-side – state management enables greater flexibility since the server will be maintaining, updating, or communicating the session state.

 - A layered system – adherence to the preceding principles facilitates the use of intermediary (hardware) servers which further improve system scalability by enabling load-balancing and providing shared caches.
-It would also facilitate enforcement security policies.
+It would also facilitate the enforcement of security policies.

 - Cacheable – caching eliminates client/server interactions and thus, further improves scalability and performance.